 - 10.1 Before commencing any procurement, Officers must estimate the total value of the Contract to be procured (net of VAT).
-Also See CSO 11 (Contract Packaging and Aggregation). - 10.2 The estimation must be carried out in accordance with UK/EU Procurement Law and the estimated value will determine the extent to which UK/EU Procurement Law applies and which CSOs apply4. - 10.3 In estimating the total value of the Contract, this must be based on the total amount payable (net of VAT) over the full life of the Contract to the provider (regardless of where the funding is coming from) and in all cases must include the value of any possible extensions to the period of the Contract. - 10.4 In the case of contracts without a fixed term, the estimated value shall be the monthly value, multiplied by 48 (net of VAT).
-Additional guidance must be sought from both Commercial Services and Legal Services to ensure compliance with UK/EU Procurement Law.
+Also See CSO 11 (Contract Packaging and Aggregation). - 10.2 The estimation is be carried out in accordance with UK / associated Procurement Law.
+The estimated value will determine the extent to which UK / associated Procurement Law applies as well as which CSOs apply.

-4 The Procurement Toolkit contains guidance on the most appropriate form of Contract and procurement process and Commercial Services can provide further advice.
-The Responsible Officer shall have authority in accordance with the Scheme of Management.
+The Procurement Toolkit contains guidance on the most appropriate form of Contract and procurement process to use.
+Commercial Services can also provide further advice.
+The Responsible Officer must have authority in accordance with the Scheme of Management.